 A Big Shift

-When drilling through higher pressures, Hunter said drillers increased mud weight to counter the higher pore pressure in that layer, and promptly adjusted it back when the pressure dropped.
+When drilling through higher pressures, Hunter said drillers increase mud weight to counter the higher pore pressure in that layer, and promptly adjust it back when the pressure drops.

 Through drilling 48 wells in the Midland Basin, Guidon learned how to deal with the challenges associated with the higher pressure in the San Andres.
 Those include the risk of differentially stuck bottomhole assemblies when drilling goes below the San Andres.
 The sudden shift to a lower-pore-pressure zone can cause an abrupt fluid loss.
 That pulls the bit on to the well wall like the force of a drain when a bathtub is emptying, Hunter said.

 Rather than using force, the company found that the best way to free a tool is hitting the spot with about 50 bbl of hydrochloric acid to dissolve the carbonate rock to break the seal.

 “I am not happy with where this is going.
 On every well we drill in the future, we will have to deal with this (over-pressure) issue.
 It doesn’t make any sense,” Hunter said.
 “We believe the best approach is to recycle all produced water and only use deep disposal wells on a short-term basis while recycling infrastructure is being built.”

 Water disposal adds to the drilling issues in the Permian.
 The multilayered richness of the rock means drill bits travel through a century of all sorts of water-injection projects, plus the Permian Basin goes through major changes.
 Among those differences is a lot higher water production in the western half of the basin.

 In the Delaware Basin, Cimarex wells with water cuts of 80-90% are common.
 For a section with 12 wells, that is 100 million bbl of water for 12 million BOE.
 “We will need two saltwater disposal wells to handle that peak,” Behm said.